techidaily/site-win11/source/_posts/optimizing-windows-11-taskbar-performance.md

  Another nifty trick to fix the taskbar not working issue is to make the Start menu use XAML and resolve issues that may cause the menu to stop working.

  It is a Windows 10 workaround, but it works on Windows 11 as well.
 That said, this method involves modifying Windows Registry.
 Incorrect modifications to the registry entry can cause system malfunction.
-Make sure to create a restore point and t[ake a registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before you try the below steps.
+Make sure to create a restore point and t [ake a registry backup](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before you try the below steps.

 To make the Start menu use XAML: